CRI brings academics together with climate practitioners from government, non-profits and the private sector to work in three areas:

 CRI provides in-depth climate education experiences for graduate and undergraduate students, community members, and Bay Area leaders.

-The Climate Readiness Institute develops 21st century climate adaptation solutions to build the Bay Area’s capacity for action, and creates knowledge to inform and inspire cities worldwide.
+The Climate Readiness Institute develops 21st century climate adaptation solutions to build California’s capacity for action, and creates knowledge to inform and inspire cities worldwide.

 Who We Are